 Mesa County Business Owners Parade Intolerance

-Business owner Paul Liebe, owner of Nitelife Billiards at 2882 North Ave., is another example of this kind of extremism on display among local business owners.
+Business owner Paul Liebe, owner of Nitelife Billiards at 2882 North Ave., is another example of business owners who are willing to openly display this kind of extremism.
 Liebe has said publicly that he believes District 51 schools are teaching Islam to children, that President Obama deserves the death penalty for treason, that homosexuals are carrying out a “War on Morality,” and that the TV show “Glee” promotes teenage sodomy.
 Liebe didn’t think twice about calling a local woman with whom he disagrees a “cunt” on his public Facebook page, and just like Marc, on his public Facebook page Liebe promotes the use and open carrying of firearms.

 Another example of extremism and bigotry among Grand Junction business owners is former Mesa County Sheriff candidate Mike Harlow, who in a July 5, 2014 Facebook post titled “Attention Useless Eaters,” likened the thousands of refugee children fleeing central America for the U.S. to cockroaches.
 Harlow wrote,